LaeraFelipe/find-in-project/README.md

 Run with: "node {YOUR FILE}".

-If you want do ignore existent cache run: "node {YOUR FILE} ignore-cache".
+If you want to ignore existent cache run: "node {YOUR FILE} ignore-cache".